cse110-fa21-group1/-cse110-fa21-group1/admin/meetings/110721-workflow.md

 ## ADR
 Discussion: Formal documentation of major decisions for our project\
-Conclusion:\
+Conclusion: ADR assignment is due soon, after lecture it will be more clear\
 Action:\

 ## Deadlines and Updates
 Discussion: Frontend and Backend updates for work done so far.
 Frontend and Backend deadlines.
 Week 8 Sprint Review and Team assignment deadlines.\
-Conclusion: Frontend will try to present stuff to Sanat by near end week.
-Team assignments have checkpoints rather than 1 set deadline.\
+Conclusion: Frontend will try to present stuff to Sanat by near end week.\
 Action:\

 ## Project Board